-Your voice is a muscle, which means that it needs to be warmed up properly before being used.
+As a radio presenter, your voice is your most powerful tool, so you need to make sure you are taking care of it.
+Remember that your voice is a muscle.
+Like any other muscle, it needs to be warmed up properly before being used.
 This not only allows you to loosen your vocal muscles, but also reduces the risk of injury and voice loss.

 Vocal Warm Up: